 - Place everything on a clean towel to dry.

-There are two ways to go about using a microwave to sterilize your bottles.
+There are two ways to use a microwave to sterilize your bottles.

 Instructions will vary based on which product you purchase, but here are the broad strokes.